List of W.A.S.P. band members

-W.A.S.P. is an American heavy metal band from Los Angeles, was formed in February 4, 1982.
+W.A.S.P. is an American heavy metal band from Los Angeles, was formed on February 4, 1982.
 The group originally consisted of vocalist and rhythm guitarist Blackie Lawless (real name Steven Duren), lead guitarist William "Randy" Piper, bassist Rik Fox (real name Richard Suligowski) and drummer Tony Richards.
 By the time they recorded their debut album, Lawless had taken over on bass and Chris Holmes had joined on co-lead guitar.
 Lawless is the last remaining original member of the group, which currently also features lead guitarist Doug Blair (in 1992 and 2001, and since 2006), bassist Mike Duda (since 1995) and drummer Aquiles Priester (since 2017).

 History

 1982–1990

 W.A.S.P. evolved from the earlier group Circus Circus, which Blackie Lawless and Randy Piper formed in 1979.

 W.A.S.P. evolved from Circus Circus shortly after bassist Rik Fox's addition to the band in February 4, 1982.
 The group's original lineup also included lead vocalist/rhythm guitarist Blackie Lawless, lead guitarist Randy Piper and drummer Tony Richards.
 By "the end of May", Fox had been dismissed from the group and replaced by Richards' former Dante Fox bandmate Don Costa.
 Around the same time, Piper also left "for a few months".
 Towards the end of the year, Costa left to join Ozzy Osbourne's touring band, at which point Lawless decided to switch to bass and bring back Piper on guitar.
 He was also joined by Chris Holmes.

 The band released its first single "Animal (F**k Like a Beast)" in April 1984.
 This was followed in August by their self-titled full-length debut.
 Shortly after the album's release, Richards was replaced by former Keel drummer Steve Riley.
 The group released The Last Command in 1985, before Piper left in July 1986.
 Lawless subsequently switched back to guitar, with Johnny Rod (real name John Julius Tumminello) leaving King Kobra to take over as bassist.
 Inside the Electric Circus followed in October, before Riley left during the subsequent tour to join L.A.
 Guns.
 He was replaced for future shows by a string of temporary substitutes.

 By early 1988, W.A.S.P. had started working on its fourth studio album with Quiet Riot drummer Frankie Banali.
 By the time The Headless Children was released a year later, Banali had become a full-time member of the band.
 After a short tour, Holmes stepped back and eventually announced his departure from W.A.S.P. shortly after marrying Lita Ford in the summer of 1990; at the same time, the guitarist also claimed that both Rod and Banali had also departed.